maurosoria/dirsearch/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: Question
-about: Ask questions about Dirsearch
+about: Ask a question about Dirsearch
+labels: question
 ---

 ### What is the question?